lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 1.2.
 In the upper right, click on the "Edit ADQL" box.
 Clear the content of the ADQL query box, if it is not empty.

 1.3.
 Enter the query as below.
-This query will retrieve all of the ForcedSourceOnDiaObjects table entries for the supernova which was considered in Portal Tutorial 02.
+This query will retrieve all of the ``ForcedSourceOnDiaObjects`` table entries for the supernova which was considered in Portal Tutorial 02.

-The ForcedSourceOnDiaObject contains forced photometry on both the difference image (psfDiffFlux, psfDiffFluxErr) and the processed visit image (PVI), also called the "direct" image (psfFlux, psfFluxErr).
-For our specific ("supernova") application, we want to use the psfDiffFlux.
-Specifically, the psfDiffFlux is a differential flux determined by measuring the flux from a difference image and therefore automatically removes the flux of the host galaxy of the supernova.
-Note that since psfDiffFlux is a difference flux, it can go negative, and it will be apparent in a screenshot in one of the subsequent steps.
-On the other hand, if you are interested in measuring the flux history of a variable star, you shouldn't use psfDiffFlux - this is becasue psfDiffFlux will subtract the average component of the star's flux.
-For such application, you should use psfFlux.
+The ``ForcedSourceOnDiaObject`` contains forced photometry on both the difference image (``psfDiffFlux``, ``psfDiffFluxErr``) and the processed visit image (PVI), also called the "direct" image (``psfFlux``, ``psfFluxErr``).
+For our specific ("supernova") application, we want to use the ``psfDiffFlux``.
+Specifically, the ``psfDiffFlux`` is a differential flux determined by measuring the flux from a difference image and therefore automatically removes the flux of the host galaxy of the supernova.
+Note that since ``psfDiffFlux`` is a difference flux, it can go negative, and it will be apparent in a screenshot in one of the subsequent steps.
+On the other hand, if you are interested in measuring the flux history of a variable star, you shouldn't use ``psfDiffFlux`` - this is becasue ``psfDiffFlux`` will subtract the average component of the star's flux.
+For such application, you should use ``psfFlux``.

-Here, another warning is warranted:  converting fluxes from the ForcedSourceOnDiaObject table to magnitudes using the scisql_nanojanskyToAbMag() function can be dangerous and should not be used.
-This is because the scisql_nanojanskyToAbMag() function does not return any value for a negative flux as an argument, and thus any negative fluxes will be lost.
+Here, another warning is warranted:  converting fluxes from the ``ForcedSourceOnDiaObject`` table to magnitudes using the ``scisql_nanojanskyToAbMag()`` function can be dangerous and should not be used.
+This is because the ``scisql_nanojanskyToAbMag()`` function does not return any value for a negative flux as an argument, and thus any negative fluxes will be lost.
 This is especially important for variability studies, when a negative value of flux is (within errors) consistent with non-detection might be scientifically interesting.
-However, it is OK to convert fluxes extracted from psfFlux entry in the ForcedSourceOnDiaObject table to magnitudes using the scisql_nanojanskyToAbMag() as such fluxes are always positive.
+However, it is OK to convert fluxes extracted from ``psfFlux`` entry in the ``ForcedSourceOnDiaObject`` table to magnitudes using the ``scisql_nanojanskyToAbMag()`` as such fluxes are always positive.

-The JOIN command in this query is used for the ccdVisitId to join to the CcdVisit table to obtain the expMidptMJD (MJD of the mid-point of the exposure).
+The ``JOIN`` command in this query is used for the ccdVisitId to join to the ``CcdVisit`` table to obtain the ``expMidptMJD`` (MJD of the mid-point of the exposure).

 .. code-block:: SQL